kynnemall/kynnemall/README.md

 ### About me

 * I’m in the final year of my PhD investigating how platelet biomechanics affect platelet function.
 When I complete the PhD, I will be looking for Data Scientist roles with a focus on biomedical science.
 I've done lots of image analysis so a computer vision role would be ideal.
-* I've just completed the Udacity Data Science Nanodegree program
+* I've just completed the Udacity Data Science Nanodegree program and published an editorial on Violin SuperPlots.
+Check out my [superviolin](https://github.com/kynnemall/superviolin) repo for more info.
 * Current project focus: dog breed identification using CNNs in a streamlit web app (hosting to follow)

 ## My GitHub Stats 📊